Sports—Badges and Fobs

 Photo source: Korean Emuseum, Identification #구입 11483

 The silver fob (at left) was awarded to a participant at the 1st All Chosŏn Amateur Boxing Championships.
-On the obverse, there is a boxer wearing gloves and the inscription ‘KOREAN AMATEUR BOXING FEDERATION’.
+On the obverse, there is a boxer wearing gloves and the inscription ‘KOREAN AMATEUR BOXING FEDERATION.’
 You can clearly see the leather strap that is attached to the top loop.
-On the reverse, it carries the inscriptions “1st All Chosŏn Amateur Boxing Championships” 第一囬全朝鮮 Amateur 拳鬪選手權大會, “All Chosŏn Amateur Boxing Federation” 主催全朝鮮 Amateur 拳鬪联盟, “Chosŏn Sports Association” 朝鮮體育會, “Sponsored by the Chosun Ilbo” 後援 朝鮮日報社 (Newspaper)14, and “1934”.
-The inscription on the lid of the box is “Mr. Lim Dongsu” 林東洙 氏 (림동수 씨) the recipient of this particular fob.
-Inside, the top cover is the label of the Sanyuan Insignia Factory 三元徽章工場 (삼원휘장공장).
+On the reverse, it carries the inscriptions “1st All Chosŏn Amateur Boxing Championships” 第一囬全朝鮮 Amateur 拳鬪選手權大會, “All Chosŏn Amateur Boxing Federation” 主催全朝鮮 Amateur 拳鬪联盟, “Chosŏn Sports Association” 朝鮮體育會, and “Sponsored by the Chosŏn Ilbo” 後援 朝鮮日報社 (a newspaper)14, and “1934.”
+The inscription on the lid of the box is “Mr. Lim Dongsu” 林東洙 氏 (림동수 씨), the recipient of this particular fob.
+Inside, the top cover has the label of the Sanyuan Insignia Factory 三元徽章工場 (삼원휘장공장).
 No dimensions are given by the Korean EMuseum

 The silver fob (at right) was given to the participants of the Chosen Boxing Preliminary Tournament.
-The winners, then competed in Japan, and if successful were then sent to the 1936 Summer World Olympics in Berlin, Germany.
-The obverse of the silver fob has the figure of a boxer wearing gloves, the five Olympic rings and the phrase ‘K.A.B.F’ which stands for the Korean Amateur Boxing Federation.
-The reverse carries the inscriptions “World Olympics sends Chosŏn boxers to the preliminaries” (World Olympics 派遣朝鮮拳鬪豫選大會), “Hosted by All Chosŏn Amateur Boxing Federation” (主催 全朝鮮 amateur 拳鬪联盟), “Sponsored by The Chosŏn Ilbo” (後援 朝鮮日報社 Newspaper), and “1936”.
+The winners then competed in Japan, and if successful, they were then sent to the 1936 Summer World Olympics in Berlin, Germany.
+The obverse of the silver fob has the figure of a boxer wearing gloves, the five Olympic rings, and the phrase ‘K.A.B.F.,’ which stands for the Korean Amateur Boxing Federation.
+The reverse carries the inscriptions “World Olympics sends Chosŏn boxers to the preliminaries” (World Olympics 派遣朝鮮拳鬪豫選大會), “Hosted by All Chosŏn Amateur Boxing Federation” (主催 全朝鮮 amateur 拳鬪联盟), “Sponsored by The Chosŏn Ilbo” (後援 朝鮮日報社 Newspaper), and “1936.”
 Inside the box cover, there is a label for the Sanyuan Insignia Factory (三元徽章工場).
-Although you cannot see it, on the top of the cover, according to the Korean EMuseum, it has the word ‘合’ which means to combine.
+Although you cannot see it, on the top of the cover, according to the Korean EMuseum, it has the word ‘合,’ which means ‘to combine.’
 The medal is 5.1 cm wide, 4.8 cm long, and has a thickness of 0.4 cm.

 All Korea Old-Boy Athletic Meet

-I have been able to find any information on this medal.
-On the obverse it has, “Victory”, “All Korea Old-Boy Athletic Meet” and “1937”.
+I have not been able to find any information on this medal.
+On the obverse it has “Victory,” “All Korea Old-Boy Athletic Meet,” and “1937.”
 According to the information source, the reverse has “Korea Athletic Association” and another Taeguk symbol.
 Information source: Korea EMuseum, Identification #구입 11508

 An interesting little side story about two members of the Japanese team at the 1936 Olympics

-There is a movie clip made by Leni Riefenstahl which provides a dramatic glimpse to the competition between the three men.
+There is a movie clip made by Leni Riefenstahl that provides a dramatic glimpse into the competition between the three men.

 In 1937, Ōe set a national record at 4 m 35 cm that stood for 21 years.
 In 1939, he joined the Imperial Japanese Army and was killed in action in Luzon on December 24, 1941.